Chinese Language Features

 ||See my quick survey of free Android Chinese input methods, for feature summaries and direct Google Play links to these free downloads:

-After the IMEs have installed themselves, if they don't automatically guide you through setup, take yourself to Settings in the main menu (Android 2.x) or via the Settings icon (Android 4.x, 5.x).
+After the IMEs have installed themselves, if they don't automatically guide you through setup, take yourself to Settings in the main menu (Android 2.x) or via the Settings gear icon (Android 4 and up).

 Scroll down and press "Language & keyboard" or "Language and input" or whatever that's called on your device.
 Each input method you want to use must be selected on that Settings screen.